 He said the seven industrial units having an estimated total investment of US$1.0 billion will be able to go for large scale production in the next year.

 BEZA has been working to establish 100 economic zones in 2030 across the country and as part of this move, 15 organizations in private sector have already been given pre-qualification certificate.
+Of the 15 organizations three have been given final clearance for beginning operations, said Chowdhury.

 Work on Mongla economic zone is progressing fast under Public Private Partnership (PPP) initiative, he said, adding that land development, construction of connecting roads, water and power connections and construction of boundary wall have already been completed.
 The authorities of this zone have already stated allocation of industrial plots to entrepreneurs, he said.